© 2026 WNIJ and WNIU

 Soybean producers grew 638 million bushels of soybeans last year.
 A bushel weighs 60 pounds.

 Production has steadily grown over the past 10 years.
-District 1 Director of the Illinois Soybean Association Ryan Frieders said Midwest farmers are blessed with productive soils and pretty good weather overall.
+District 1 director of the Illinois Soybean Association, Ryan Frieders, said Midwest farmers are blessed with productive soils and pretty good weather overall.

 “Farmers have a sense of pride in the things that they grow,” he said.
 "When they put in a lot of work and sweat and tears and then have a good product in the end, it's something to be proud of."

-Frieder is also a soybean farmer himself.
+Frieders is also a soybean farmer.

-“Soybeans in general are very important, not just to Illinois, but also to the US economy,” he said.
-“Soybeans are the largest agricultural export in the nation.”
+"Soybeans in general are very important, not just to Illinois, but also to the U.S. economy," he said.
+"Soybeans are the largest agricultural export in the nation.”

 Jess is the environmental reporter at Northern Public Radio based in DeKalb, Illinois.
 They are a Report for America corps member covering agriculture and the environment throughout the Mississippi River Basin.
 They also regularly contribute food and farm stories for Harvest Public Media.